Authorities have issued over 1.98 cr traffic challans worth Rs 1,898.73 cr in 2021: Gadkari | Business

 Authorities have issued over 40 lakh challans worth Rs 417 crore for traffic violations across the country between January 1 to March 15, 2022, Gadkari said.

-To improve road safety and tighten traffic regulations such as issuance of driving licenses and impose stricter penalties for violations, Parliament on August 5, 2019, had passed the Motor Vehicles (Amendment) Bill, 2019.
+To improve road safety and tighten traffic regulations such as issuance of driving licences and impose stricter penalties for violations, Parliament on August 5, 2019, had passed the Motor Vehicles (Amendment) Bill, 2019.

 President Ram Nath Kovind gave his assent to the Bill on August 9, 2019.